June 8, 202610 min read

 • Dark mode

-• Available as a macOS desktop app and web app
+• Available as a macOS desktop app, web app, and installable PWA

 2. Miro